HR Operations

 When a furloughed employee applies for unemployment compensation with ESD, how do they indicate they have been furloughed?

-ESD’s application for unemployment compensation asks the employee to choose a reason why they are separated from work.
+ESD’s application for unemployment compensation requires you to choose a reason why you are separated from work.
 Furlough is not a listed option.
 Instead, for the question “Why did you separate from this employer?” select “Laid off” and for the follow-up question, “Choose more information about this separation” select “Other reason not listed.”

 How do earnings affect weekly benefit amounts?

-Individuals report earnings in their weekly claim.
+You report earnings in your weekly claim.
 ESD’s week is Sunday through Saturday.
-If the individual receives pay from the UW such as wages or paid time off (e.g., holiday pay, hours worked, or other paid time off), their unemployment compensation claim is reduced.
+If you receive pay from the UW such as wages or paid time off (e.g., holiday pay, hours worked, or other paid time off), their unemployment compensation claim is reduced.
 The formula for the earnings offset is (Gross Weekly Wage minus $5) times 75%.
-When the earnings deduction is equal to or more than the weekly benefit, the individual is not eligible for benefit payments.
+When the earnings deduction is equal to or more than the weekly benefit, you are not eligible for benefit payments.

 This table shows two examples of the how weekly earnings affect weekly benefits for an eligible individual.
 For more detail visit https://esd.wa.gov/unemployment/calculate-your-benefit.